 The physical exam is one of the most important things your veterinarian does for your dog.
 If your dog is sick, the first thing your vet will do is an examination.
 Routine checkups are also extremely important for healthy dogs so that health problems can be detected before your dog even seems sick.

 Before You Begin

 If this is your first physical exam for your dog, make sure you are prepared.
-Ask the vet if there is any special paperwork (vaccine records, adoption paperwork, etc.) or anything else that would be helpful for you to bring.
+Ask the vet if there is any special paperwork (such as vaccine records or adoption paperwork) or anything else that would be helpful for you to bring.
 Some dogs may be skittish going to the vet, so if possible, you may want to bring them in a crate or have an extra set of hands to help you bring the dog to the appointment.

 What You Need